LaureiVarju/TTS-projects/HOMEWORK_Michelle_Dilzell/To Do List HW/To Do List README.txt

-Some of this project was referenced from tutorials on W3 Schools
+Many elements of this project were referenced from tutorials on W3 Schools